2 Samuel 6 – David Brings the Ark of God into Jerusalem

 b.
 How glorious was the king of Israel today: With biting sarcasm, Michal’s criticism could have ruined this whole day for David.
 He might have expected such an attack after such a remarkable day of victory.
 “Pirates look out for loaded vessels.”
 (Spurgeon)

 c.
-Uncovering himself today: Michal seemed to indicated that she didn’t object to David’s dancing, but to what David wore when he set aside his royal robes and danced as a man just like the other men celebrating in the procession.
+Uncovering himself today: Michal seemed to indicate that she didn’t object to David’s dancing, but to what David wore when he set aside his royal robes and danced as a man just like the other men, celebrating in the procession.
 David acted as if he were just another worshipper in Israel.

 c.
 And will be humble in my own sight: What David did was humbling to him.
 He didn’t dance to show others how spiritual he was.